Neutrino interactions in liquid scintillators including active-sterile neutrino mixing: Formalism

 \subsubsection{Time evolution and mixing scheme}

 The time evolution of neutrinos interacting with electrons, in the flavor basis, is given by the equation

 where $\psi_{\nu_\beta}$ is the neutrino wave function, $V$ represents the interactions between neutrinos and electrons, $V= \sqrt{2} G_F {\rm diag}(N_e,0,0)$, $G_F$ is the Fermi constant and $N_e$ is the electron number density \cite{Tang:2020}.
 For antineutrinos, the potential has opposite sign.
+Near the SN core, the neutrino density is so high that the neutrino-self interactions may affect the flavor evolution in a non-trivial way \cite{Duan:2010b}.
+These effects are only partially understood and have been modelled under several simplifications so results concerning those effects have been neglected in the following.
+Also, for the early time signal during the neutronization burst, such effects are almost absent, and concerning the accretion phase, they are found to be suppressed by multi-angle “matter” effects \cite{Chakraborty:2011, Esteban:2008}.
 The vacuum Hamiltonian $H_{vac}$ in the flavor basis can be obtained from the mass Hamiltonian as

 In the last expression $M^2$ is the matrix of square mass differences, $M^2={\rm diag}\left(0, \, \Delta m^2_{21}, \, \Delta m^2_{31}\right)$ for the $3$-scheme, and $M^2={\rm diag}\left(0,\, \Delta m^2_{21}, \, \Delta m^2_{31}, \, \Delta m^2_{41}\right)$ for the $3+1$-scheme, with the standard notation $\Delta m^2_{ij}=m^2_i-m^2_j$, being $m_j$ the mass of the neutrino in the $j$-eigenstate.
 The unitary matrix $U$ is the PMNS mixing matrix, \cite{Maki:1962,Giganti:2018}, which for the standard $3$-mass scheme is written